michaelklishin/quartzite/README.md

 ### Snapshots

-If you are comfortable with usugin snapshots, snapshot artifacts are [released to Clojars](https://clojars.org/clojurewerkz/quartzite) every 24 hours.
+If you are comfortable with using snapshots, snapshot artifacts are [released to Clojars](https://clojars.org/clojurewerkz/quartzite) every 24 hours.

 With Leiningen: